 Advantages of Prototyping

 Prototyping brings many benefits to the design process.
-It helps teams test ideas quickly without spending too much time or money upfront.
+It helps teams test ideas quickly without spending too much time or money up front.

 Here’s how prototyping helps: